Volunteer in Cape Verde with Abroad Escape.

 Special Needs Project in Tarrafal

 This is a two-week project supporting children and young people with disabilities at a care center in Tarrafal.
 The emphasis is on presence and consistency, not intervention.
 You are not replacing local staff or delivering specialist treatment.
-You are showing up, building trust and helping the days run a little more smoothly for people who benefit from it.
+You are showing up, building trust and helping the days run more smoothly.

 The center supports individuals with a range of conditions, including cerebral palsy, autism, Down syndrome, paraplegia, microcephaly, and visual and hearing impairments.
 In a small coastal community with limited access to specialist services, this center plays a central role in providing stability and routine.

 The emotional demands are real.
 Progress is gradual.
 Communication can be difficult.
-You need patience, empathy and a clear sense of professional boundaries.
-Impact here is measured in trust and routine, not in visible milestones.
+You need patience, empathy and clear boundaries.
+The work is measured in trust and routine, not quick visible results.

 What You Will Be Doing